Find Nursing Colleges

 6 Yearly Graduations

 The most popular school in the United States for critical care nursing students seekinga doctor's degree is Maryville University of Saint Louis.
+Each year, around 10,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $24,766 per year, while in-state graduate students, on average, pay $14,346 per year.
-During the most recent year for which we have data, 6 people received their doctor's degree in critical care nursing from Maryville U. Of these students, 100% were women and 38% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 6 people received their doctor's degree in critical care nursing from Maryville U. Around 18% of these students were from an underrepresented racial-ethnic group, and 91% were women.

 #2